Canada–Sweden relations

 Canada and Sweden have longstanding interstate relations.
 They are founding members of the AC and have positive cultural and economic relations.
 In addition, there are more than 300,000 Canadians of Swedish descent.
 The relationship is backed with many mutual treaties, and sees moderate foreign direct investment and trade.
-One notable commonality for both Canada and Sweden are their commitments to feminist foreign policy.

 History

 Sweden opened a consulate in Montreal by decision on 26 October 1906, with a district covering British North America excluding British Columbia.
 The consulate was converted into a consul general in 1916.
 In August 1943, the Swedish government decided to establish a diplomatic mission in Ottawa and close the consulate general in Montreal.
 The Swedish consul general in Montreal Per Wijkman was appointed as Swedish first envoy in Canada.
 On 4 August 1943, Wijkman presented his credentials to Governor-General Alexander Cambridge, 1st Earl of Athlone.

 A Canadian legation was established in Stockholm on 21 March 1947.
 The first Canadian envoy was appointed on 9 February 1949.
 The Canadian legation was raised to the status of embassy on 16 March 1956.

 One driver of positive relations are a 330,000 person population in Canada of Swedish descent, especially in the Canadian prairie provinces, Yukon Territory and British Columbia.